MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 3. Review the access review dashboard from Azure AD.

-	1. On the **Identity Governance | Access reviews** page, you will see a access review report named **Review guest access across Microsoft 365 groups**
+	1. On the **Identity Governance | Access reviews** page, you will see an access review report named **Review guest access across Microsoft 365 groups**

 	2. Wait for a few minutes, when the **Status** of the report shows as **Active**, select on the name of the report - **Review guest access across Microsoft 365 groups**.